Trevorjoel/cra-express-mysql/README.md

   And in the browser console:
   "The development server has disconnected.
 Refresh the page if necessary."</b>

-5) This problem causes hotloading to not work for the client (create-react-app preconfiguration) and the server(nodemon).
+5) This problem seems to be the cause of hot loading not working for the client (create-react-app preconfiguration).
+   It's worth noting I think that nodemon does not refresh the browser.

-6) Modifying back-end logic nodemon restarts and page refresh will load all back-end changes but I expect not to have to refresh the page after saving     the file.
+   Modifying back-end logic & saving file restarts the server and a manual page refresh will load all back-end changes so I think it's working ok.

-6) If I remove all the logic for the call and request from server/server.js and client/src/App.js the client hotloading returns.
+7) If I remove all the express logic for the call and request from server/server.js and client/src/App.js the client hot loading returns.